Skip to main content

 L-Carnitine and Reduced Low-Density Lipoprotein Level

-• Studied populations: adults with type 2 diabetes, hemodialysis patients
+• Studied populations: Adults with type 2 diabetes, women with polycystic ovary syndrome, and patients on hemodialysis

 Doses used in studies